Why laminate floors?

 When your mop is machine washable, you can easily just throw the mop head into the washing machine, making sure all the dirt disappears and it’s free to use the next time you have a mess.
 Plus, washing the mop head in your washing machine will get rid of the gross bacteria lingering from cleaning.
 Your mop will be clean and ready for use with the press of a button.

 Best of all, since your mop is washable, the lifespan is very long!
 This is so useful if you have a busy schedule and can’t commit to a hand wash.

 Choosing the best mop to use on laminate floors

 This may seem like unnecessary advice, but sometimes we forget about practical usability when we go shopping for the best floor mop.
-Home-cleaning is hard work, don’t choose a product if it weighs more than a newborn.
-When choosing the best mop for laminate floors, a quality lightweight product is key for efficient cleaning.
+Home-cleaning is hard work, so don’t choose a product if it weighs more than a newborn.
+When choosing the best mop for laminate floors, a quality lightweight mop is key for efficient cleaning.
 Remember that you can’t be leaving your floors absorbing moisture for a long time, so speedy work here is key.
-You also need a mop that can reach those awkward corners around the house, so steer away from the rectangular-shaped sweepers commonly sold in grocery stores.
+You also need a mop that can reach those awkward corners around the house, so steer away from the rectangular-shaped mops commonly sold in grocery stores.

 How to clean laminate floors